milkmansson/toit-ema/README.md

-# Simple Exponential Moving Average (EMA) Function for Toit
+# Exponential Moving Average (EMA) Function for Toit

 This method is a _memory-optimised_ way of calculating a simple average.